kevinSuttle/dotfiles/README.md

 # ~/.dotfile

 I present my humble dotfile.
 That's not a typo.
 It's one file—a single `.bashrc`[*](#footnote).
 Here come the questions.
 I can *feel* them.

 > 1. Why just one `.bashrc` file?
 2. Why `bash/sh`?
 3. What about your customizations?
+4. If I follow this dotfile Zen philosophy, why would I care about this repo?

 Here are my answers, in order.